oemergenc/dc-kafka-grafana-prometheus/README.md

 cd dc-kafka-grafana-prometheus
 docker-compose up
 ```
-This will start 4 Containers with each exposing its default port to the host machine.
+This will start 4 containers with each exposing its default port to the host machine.
 * Kafka -> 127.0.0.1:9092
 * Zookeeper -> 127.0.0.1:2181
 * Grafana -> 127.0.0.1:3000